The Complexity of Thermalization in Finite Quantum Systems: Hardness of and FSTherm(MC) and FSTherm(Gibbs)

 In order to estimate $\beta$, we can make use of the fact that $E(\beta) = \tr{H\rhog}$ is monotonic in $\beta$.
 If $\beta$ is guaranteed to be $\bigO{1}$, we can use the algorithm from \cite{Alhambra_Cirac_2021} to estimate $\tr{H\rhog}$ and iteratively improve our estimate of $\beta$ to error $\epsilon$ in $\log{1/\epsilon}$ steps classically using a binary search algorithm.

 Finally, if $\beta = \bigO{1}$, we may efficiently compute the expectation value of $\tr{\ketbra{a_2}{a_2} \rhog}$, once again using the result of \textcite{Alhambra_Cirac_2021}.

 How do we guarantee that $\beta = \bigO{1}$?
 Observe that as $\beta$ approaches $-\infty$ or $\infty$, $\rhog$ approaches the highest excited state or the ground state respectively.
 Hence, we expect that there is a range of expected energies for which $\beta$ is constant, which are found away from the edges of the spectrum of $H$.
 If $E$ is extensively gapped from the edges of the spectrum, in the thermodynamic limit (i.e., large $N$ limit) the energy density must be a constant distance away from the edges of the spectrum as well.
 This would imply that the corresponding $\beta$ must be finite in the thermodynamic limit (as it is only infinite at the edges of the spectrum), and hence in the finite-sized limit we expect it to be constant.
-We thus conjecture that: \begin{conjecture} For any 1D nearest neighbor Hamiltonian $H$, and product state $\ket{\psi}$, let $E = \bra{\psi} H \ket{\psi}$.
-Let the maximum and minimum eigenvalues of $H$ be $E_{max}, E_{min}$ respectively.
-If there exists a constant $\epsilon$ such that $E_{min} + \epsilon N \leq E \leq E_{max}-\epsilon N$, and if $\beta$ is such that $\tr{\rhog H} = E$, then $\beta = \bigO{1}$ \end{conjecture} This conjecture implies that for a Hamiltonian $H$ used in our hardness construction, if the initial state is guaranteed to be in the middle of the spectrum, the corresponding Gibbs state has $\beta = \bigO{1}$.
-By simple modifications of $H$ (increasing the local Hilbert space dimension and applying local energy penalties), it is possible to ensure that the initial product state encoding hard instances of $\FSHalt$ has expected energy extensively separated from the edges of the spectrum.
-Hence, if this conjecture is true, $\FSHalt$ reduces to $\FSThermG$, and $\FSThermG$ is $\PSPACE$-complete.
-In future work, we hope to verify this conjecture.
+We formalize this in \cref{lem:constantbeta}.
+This Lemma implies that for a Hamiltonian $H$ used in our hardness construction, if the initial state is guaranteed to be in the middle of the spectrum, the corresponding Gibbs state has $\beta = \bigO{1}$.
+By simple modifications of $H$ discussed in the following section (increasing the local Hilbert space dimension and applying local energy penalties), it is possible to ensure that the initial product state encoding hard instances of $\FSHalt$ has expected energy extensively separated from the edges of the spectrum.
+Hence, there is a classical polynomial time reduction from $\FSHalt$ to $\FSThermG$, and $\FSThermG$ is $\PSPACE$-complete.